TorinFelton/hustl.io/README.md

 - The price updates every 5 minutes, but the graphs change only at 00:00.

-### Useful to Know
-- In Django, model classes (models.py) represent SQL tables
-- "<MODEL_NAME>.objects.all()" is equivalent to "SELECT * FROM <MODEL_NAME>"
-- Django has a debug=True option to spit out errors when they occur.
-This is set to True on LOCAL but False on LIVE.

-See LIVE version with LIVE data: hustlio.herokuapp.com/trading
+See LIVE version with LIVE data: hustlio.herokuapp.com/